desync-labs/fathom-dao-smart-contracts/docs/SCENARIOS-INSTRUCTIONS.md

 ## How is file Structured?

-In config/external-addresses.json file all the addresses are stored that needs to be used externally
+In config/config.js file all the addresses are stored that needs to be used externally

 In config/newly-generated-transaction-index.json file all the newly generated transaction indexes are stored.
 Note: It would be a good practise to make this file empty for each new deployment you do and each new deployment in another branch.

-config/external-addresses.json, config/newly-generated-transaction-index.json, stablecoin-addresses-proxy-wallet.json should not be deleted or the scenarios wont work

 ## How to setup at first:
 1. First you need to have addresses.json file in your root folder.
 This is automatically setup while doing deployment.
-2. newly-generated-transaction-index.json must be made empty first for all the new deployment and must be taken into account that this does not in its own have context of the deployment.
-So for each new deployment-possibly on different branches, newly-generated-transaction-index.json must be cleared and then again it will be saved.
-3. external-addresses.json must have the correct addresses as per newer deployments.
+2. A config folder needs to be created at root folder.
+There is a template folder in root folder named config-template.js.
+Copy the config-template.js and paste it in config directory and rename it with config.js

+So basically you need to end up with config/config.js file path in your root folder for the scripts to work

 ## How to Setup Council Stakes
 **//Note: This is only possible once as theres initializer for council stakes.**